Zack123610/Google-Advanced-Data-Analytics-Course/Automatidata/task.md

 - Conduct a hypothesis test using the New York City TLC dataset
 - Create an executive summary for the Automatidata data team before sharing the results with the client

+## Course 5 tasks:
+- Compute descriptive statistics
+- Create a regression model from the New York City TLC dataset
+- Create an executive summary for the Automatidata data team before sharing the results with the client

 ## Course 6 tasks:
 - Build a random forest model from the New York City TLC dataset
 - Create an executive summary for the Automatidata data team before sharing the results with the client